PROBLEMA OF OBESITY

 For example, Paolo Gasparini, a geneticist, thinks that the deficiency of some people in appreciating the bitter taste leads to the ingestion of stronger products that lead to an increase in weight (bitter chocolate, strong beer, liver,, etc).
 According to this specialist, the problems to detect this flavor are due to a genetic mutation that affects a third of the inhabitants of Europe.

-– Endocrine disorders: Certain endocrine diseases, such as thyroid disorders, for example, can trigger or promote obesity.
+– Cushing’s syndrome: Certain diseases, such as Cushing’s syndrome, for example, can trigger or promote obesity.

 Consequencies of obesity